Last updated: July 9, 2020

 Top 3 Choices for Email Hosting

 Looking for the best host for your email?
 While most hosts offer email, these three stand out.

-SiteGround is a popular host due to their high uptime and top notch service.
-You can get email thorugh hosting your website, or purchase stand alone email hosting.
+SiteGround is a popular host due to their high uptime and top-notch service.
+You can get email through hosting your website, or purchase stand-alone email hosting.
 They also make it easy to scale up if you need more storage later.

 Most low-cost, shared hosting plans, do not permit bulk mailing or will limit mailings to a certain number of recipients.